wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 }
 ```

-You can copy this code, and paste it into the main plugin file.

 If you browse to the dashboard, and click on the Books menu, you will see a new submenu page called Book List.

-Clicking on that link will take you to a page with the Load Books button, and a textarea.
+Clicking on that link will take you to a page with the "Load Books" button, and a textarea.

 Now you could add functionality to the `bookstore_render_booklist` function which fetches the book list via PHP and make the button trigger a page refresh.